CExA-project/ddc/docs/concepts.md

 ## Algorithms in ddc ?

-+ `for_each`: this algorithm allows iterating over each DiscreteElement in the domain of study.
++ `for_each`: this algorithm allows iterating over each `ddc::DiscreteElement` in the domain of study.
 + `fill`: this algorithm allows filling a borrowed chunk with a given value.
 + `reduce`: this algorithm allows reducing operations on a chunk.
 + `copy`: this algorithm allows copying the content of a borrowed chunk into another